-The Department of Physical Therapy at Western Carolina University (WCU) invites applications for a new 9-month tenure-track or fixed-term position at the assistant, associate, or professor level.
-This new faculty member will help meet our program's needs following a 2019 expansion to our well-established instructional site at Biltmore Park in Asheville, NC (https://asheville.wcu.edu/).
-The position will begin in August 2020 with earlier options available.
+The Department of Physical Therapy at Western Carolina University (WCU) invites applications for a new 9-month tenure-track or fixed-term position at the assistant, associate, or professor level. our program's needs in Asheville and Cullowhee, NC.
+The starting date of the position is negotiable.
 Teaching responsibilities include instruction of entry-level DPT students according to candidate's areas of specialization.
 Additional responsibilities will include scholarly activity, service internal and external to the university, and student advising.

 The physical therapy program fosters a student-centered learning environment where faculty highly value diversity, inclusive excellence, interprofessional teamwork and a dynamic, positive work environment.
 Excellent opportunities are available for collaborative teaching, service, and research with other programs and regional healthcare organizations.
 Extensive support is available for faculty development.
 Salary and rank are commensurate with academic qualifications and experience.

 The program has students in both Asheville and Cullowhee with custom designed laboratories and excellent instructional technology resources and support for synchronous video delivery between locations.
 The Biltmore Park instructional site is in Asheville, 50 miles away from Cullowhee, and houses several graduate programs including physical therapy, nursing, and social work.
 All faculty have primary assignments, but teach in both locations at times in order to foster strong relationships with all students.
 The primary location for teaching associated with this position may vary depending on teaching content areas.
 Review of applications will continue until the position is filled.